saswatmeher/LamForGallery/QUICKSTART.md

 Test these to verify everything works:

 ```
-✓ API key can be configured
+✓ Ollama server is running
 ✓ Search by filename works
 ✓ Semantic search works (if embeddings exist)
 ✓ Photo selection works